 Warning: This article may trigger feelings of fear and discomfort if you need a heart transplant, and like most of us also have financial concerns about paying for it.
-Please know that there are resources out there to help transplant recipients, ask you hospital social worker.
+Please know that there are resources out there to help transplant recipients, ask your hospital social worker.
 I wrote this blog based on my individual experience with my heart transplant.
-I also wrote it because I was curious and I knew it would cost more money that I could possibly afford.
+I also wrote it because I was curious and I knew it would cost more money than I could possibly afford.

 How Much Does a Heart Transplant Cost?

 Prior to getting listed on the Heart Transplant Waitlist, I was required to meet with a hospital financial counselor to discuss my ability to pay for the transplant and the annual cost of my care.

 Let’s talk money.